2007 San Diego Chargers season: AFC wildcard playoffs: vs. Tennessee Titans

-AFC Divisional Playoff (Sunday, January 13, 2008): at Indianapolis Colts
+AFC divisional playoffs: at Indianapolis Colts

 Coming off their wild card home win over the Titans, the Chargers flew to the RCA Dome for their AFC Divisional duel with the second-seeded/defending Super Bowl champion Indianapolis Colts, in a rematch of Week 10.
 In the first scoring play, Peyton Manning threw a TD to Dallas Clark for 25 yards.
 LaDainian Tomlinson was injured on a running play and despite an attempt to return to action later in the first half, he did not return to the game.
 Philip Rivers then threw a pass to Vincent Jackson for San Diego's first TD of the game.
 Adam Vinatieri made a 46-yard FG to put the Colts up 10–7.
 Antonio Cromartie intercepted Peyton Manning at the end of the first half and ran it 89 yards for a touchdown; however, the play was called back on a dubious holding call by Phil Luckett.
 The second half began with Rivers tossing a pass to Chris Chambers for 30 yards.
 At 3:19 of the third quarter, Manning completed a pass for Reggie Wayne for 9 yards.
 Rivers managed to complete a 56-yard pass to Darren Sproles for a touchdown.
 On that play, Rivers injured his leg and did not return to the game.
 Billy Volek replaced Rivers at quarterback.
 Starting the fourth quarter, Manning threw a TD pass to Anthony Gonzalez for 55 yards.
 Volek engineered a long drive culminating in a 1-yard sneak for a TD putting the Chargers up for good.

 The Colts had two late opportunities to score on separate drives.
 On the first drive, the Colts faced a 4th down from inside the Charger 20-yard line.
 They decided against a field goal which still would have left them down by 1 point.
 Trying for the touchdown, Peyton Manning was hurried by a blitzing Shawne Merriman as his throw came up short.
 The Chargers took over on downs but failed to get a first down.
 After a long punt by Mike Scifres, the Colts had less than 2 minutes to try to win the game.
 Once again, the Chargers defense stifled the Colts, taking over on downs with seconds to play.

 With the win, the team improved their overall record to 13–5.
 The team advanced to the AFC Championship Game.
 There were a total of 7 lead changes throughout the game.
+Chargers go to the AFC Championship Game but lost to the Patriots 21-12.